Social innovative community and voluntary-based services for older people

 To respond to these challenges, the Austrian Red Cross, the Red Cross of Montenegro, and the Red Cross of Serbia have been implementing the I-CCC project (Innovative Community Care Centres) since October 2020.
 Co-funded by the programme for Employment and Social Innovation (EaSI) of the European Commission’s Directorate-General for Employment (DG EMPL) and the Austrian Development Agency, the I-CCC project aims at influencing national reforms in long-term care through developing, testing and advocating for social innovative community and voluntary-based services for older people, people with dementia and cognitive impairments, and their informal carers.
 Specific challenges addressed by the project are the fragmentation of health and social services, difficulties in accessing community-based and home-based care services, and growing needs of people with dementia.

-Ljeposava, a 85-year- old and from Montenegro, praises the support she receives from the I-CCC home care nurse and the social workers: “They are always helpful when they come; they bring fruits, measure my blood pressure, and ask me if I need help.
+Ljeposava, an 85-year-old and from Montenegro, praises the support she receives from the I-CCC home care nurse and the social workers: “They are always helpful when they come; they bring fruits, measure my blood pressure, and ask me if I need help.
 They also help me with the laundry.
 We laugh and make little jokes,” she says.

-The first phase of the project included research and mapping of needs, target groups and education for informal carers, staff, and volunteers, in order to strengthen the capacities of the community care centres to provide a wide range of services according to the identified needs in the project region.
+The first phase of the project included research and mapping of needs and target groups.
+Based on the need assessments for each community care centre, a wide range of services were developed.
 Services comprise advice on long-term care-related health, social, organisational or financial questions to older people in need of care and informal carers, supporting and training for informal carers and preventive home visits in Austria (Hartberg) and Montenegro, home help services in Montenegro, and respite services in Serbia, as well as health promotion and healthy ageing activities.
+An informal carer in Vienna after her counselling session said: “Thank you very much for your detailed and quick information.
+We will take your various suggestions step by step and try them with my 100-year-old mum to see what she likes more.”

 The I-CCC project uses a multi-level, multi-stakeholder, and multi-methods methodology.
 In August 2021, a participatory assessment of community needs was carried out in each of the 6 project communities in Austria (Vienna and Hartberg), Montenegro (Bar and Bijelo Polje) and Serbia (Sombor and Pirot), following a user-centred approach.
 The community members were able to voice their most important health and nursing needs and which types of support services they are missing in their community.
 Based on the need assessment, services were developed and are now being implemented.